Tom Holmes

 This was my first professional employment following graduation.
 In this role I assisted in, and supervised management, reporting and fieldwork in a variety of site assessment and remediation programs for contaminated sites in the Melbourne metropolitan area.I gained experience in assessment of groundwater, soil and surface water components in various contaminated land assessments including industrial sites involving significant fuel and industrial waste leakage.
 These evaluations were often conducted under audit by the Environmental Protection Agency of Victoria.

-Tom Holmes Skills
+Tom Holmes education

-Frequently Asked Questions about Tom Holmes
+Frequently asked questions about Tom Holmes

 What company does Tom Holmes work for?

-Tom Holmes works for University Of Tasmania
+Tom Holmes works for University of Tasmania.

-What is Tom Holmes's direct phone number?
+What is Tom Holmes's phone number?

 What schools did Tom Holmes attend?